Gubbio: Umbria’s medieval gem and charming ‘City of Madmen’

 Image text

-Years later, at the wolf's death, the city was saddened.
-The people gave the wolf an honorable burial.
-On top of the wolf's grave, they later built the Church of Saint Francis of the Peace.
-Inside, you can still see a sarcophagus which is said to be from the tomb of the wolf.
+Years later, when the wolf died, the city mourned.
+The people gave him an honorable burial and later built the Church of San Francesco della Pace on top of his grave.
+Inside, you can still see a sarcophagus that's said to be from the wolf's tomb.

-Believe it or not, during renovations in 1872, a skeleton of a large wolf was found under a slab near the church wall.
-Could it be that of the legendary wolf?
+Believe it or not, workers discovered a skeleton of a large wolf under a slab near the church wall during renovations in 1872.
+Could it belong to the legendary wolf?

 Address: Via Giorgio Mastro, 2, Gubbio (Google Maps)